Borneol

 Borneol is a bicyclic organic compound and a terpene derivative.
 The hydroxyl group in this compound is placed in an endo position.
 The exo diastereomer is called isoborneol.
-Being chiral, borneol exists as enantiomers, both of which are found in nature: d-borneol (also written (+)-borneol) and l-borneol (or (−)-borneol).
+Being chiral, borneol exists as enantiomers, both of which are found in nature: d-borneol (also written (+)-borneol, dextroborneol, dexborneol) and l-borneol (or (−)-borneol, levoborneol).

+Both borneol and isoborneol belong to the category of 2-bornanol, a derivative of bornane.
+Some sources such as PubChem and CHEBI use the term borneol to refer to the entire category of 2-bornanols while others such as KEGG use the term borneol to refer to the compounds with endo hydroxyl only.

 Reactions

-Borneol is oxidized to the ketone (camphor).
+Borneol is oxidized to the ketone camphor.

 Occurrence

 The compound was identified and named camphre de Bornéo, or Borneo camphor in 1842 by the French chemist Charles Frédéric Gerhardt.
 Borneol can be found in several species of Heterotheca, Artemisia, Rosmarinus officinalis (rosemary), Dryobalanops aromatica, Blumea balsamifera and Kaempferia galanga.

 It is one of the chemical compounds found in castoreum.
 This compound is gathered from the beaver's plant food.

 Synthesis

 Borneol can be synthesized by reduction of camphor by the Meerwein–Ponndorf–Verley reduction (a reversible process).
-Industrially, a racemic mixture of camphor is used, leading to a racemic mixture of borneol and isoborneol.
+For flavoring purposes, a racemic mixture of camphor is used as starting material, leading to a racemic mixture of borneol and isoborneol.
 The chirality can be controlled by changing the chirality of camphor: (+)-camphor gives (−)-isoborneol and (+)-borneol.

 Reduction of camphor with sodium borohydride (fast and irreversible) gives instead the diastereomer isoborneol.